zemin-xu/zemin-xu.github.io/_posts/2020-12-20-basics-of-recurrent-neural-network.md

 &nbsp;

-This part work well, as you can see the log of first 20 items.
+This part work well, as we see the log of first 20 items: each y is the next work of list X.

 &nbsp;